smirarab/global/src/shell/README.md

    * you need to remove internal node labels (e.g., bootstrap support).
    * I think this old phylonet dislikes funky characters in taxon names; this includes quotation.

+* [compareTrees.triplets](compareTrees.triplets): finds the triplet distance between two trees.
+  * This is just a wrapper around an excellent program from a [MS thesis by Jens Johansen](http://jensjohansen.com/thesis/).
+Thanks Jens!
+  * The binaries of Jen's code are *not* included in this package.
+Please download the code from the link above, build it, and put the binaries under `$WS_HOME/bin` and name the binary file `triplets.soda2103`.
+  * Note that the script can be easily adopted to do quartets instead of triplets (TODO).

 * [create_1stAnd2ndcodon_alignment.sh](create_1stAnd2ndcodon_alignment.sh): creates an alignment where the first half are the first codon posistions of the input alignment and the second half is the second codon position.
 It also outputs a file that gives the boundaries between the two codons.

 * [simplifyfasta.sh](simplifyfasta.sh): a one-liner that standardizes fasta alignment files so that each sequence is only one line.
 Simple and sweet with no dependencies.